Tirzahe/artsy-api/README.md

 Your site must have at least 3 views (pages) using React Router.
 Your site must be responsive.
 Can use any method to accomplish this you want.

-One of the big challenges in accessing APIs is getting around the browser's "Same Origin Policy".
-Many of the APIs above require you to make requests from a server instead of the client.
-V School has built a small, simple request forwarder to help make this process easier.
-It may not work in all cases, and should only be used if you know your API of choice doesn't allow frontend requests.

 Have fun!